-NM Areas Reviewed (continued) Findings Recommendations

-The facility had a process to ensure

-employee competency for POCT with

-glucometers and evaluated competencies at

-least annually.

-The facility required documentation of POCT

-results in the EHR.

-A regulatory agency accredited the facility's

-POCT program.

-Clinicians documented test results in the

-EHR.

-Clinicians initiated appropriate clinical action

-and follow-up for test results.

-The facility had POCT procedure manuals

-readily available to employees.

-Quality control testing solutions/reagents and

-glucose test strips were current (not

-expired).

-The facility managed and performed quality

-control in accordance with its policy/standard

-operating procedure and manufacturer's

-recommendations.
+NM Areas Reviewed (continued) Findings Recommendations X The facility had a process to ensure employee competency for POCT with glucometers and evaluated competencies at least annually. • The facility did not have a process to ensure employee competency for POCT with glucometers.
+Thirty-nine of 40 employees (98 percent) who performed point-of-care glucose testing did not have annual competency assessments.
+6. We recommended that the laboratory director develop and implement a process to ensure employee competency for point-of-care testing with glucometers.
+7. We recommended that the laboratory director ensure employees who perform glucose testing at the point of care have annual competencies for glucometers and that facility managers monitor compliance.
+The facility required documentation of POCT results in the EHR. , A regulatory agency accredited the facility's POCT program.
+Clinicians documented test results in the EHR.
+Clinicians initiated appropriate clinical action and follow-up for test results.
+The facility had POCT procedure manuals readily available to employees.
+Quality control testing solutions/reagents and glucose test strips were current (not expired).
+The facility managed and performed quality control in accordance with its policy/standard operating procedure and manufacturer's recommendations.
 Glucometers were clean.